wp-plugins/simple-instagram-embed/readme.txt

 3. Plugin settings, select embed size

 == Changelog ==

+= 1.0.2 =
+* bug: Fixed issue with plugin breaking shortcodes or other plugins filtering *the_content*

 = 1.0.1 =
 * bug: http/https no longer displayed before the embed